Nerwyn/ha-nunjucks/README.md

 ### [Labels](https://www.home-assistant.io/docs/configuration/templating/#labels)

+**NOTE**: Labels are not available in the `hass` object and must be retrieved asynchronously from the Home Assistant backend the first time `renderTemplate` is called.
+Since this package is otherwise synchronous, this can cause a race condition where no labels are found the first time `renderTemplate` is run.
+This generally resolves itself once the template re-renders.

 | Name           | Type             | Arguments               | Description                                                                                |
 | -------------- | ---------------- | ----------------------- | ------------------------------------------------------------------------------------------ |
 | labels         | function, filter | lookup_value (optional) | Returns the full list of label IDs, or those for a given area ID, device ID, or entity ID. |